Clayton Keller Game Preview: Coyotes vs. Avalanche

 Keller Season Stats Insights

-- Keller has a goal in 12 of 32 contests this season, but no multi-goal games so far.
+- Keller has a goal in 12 games this season through 33 games played, but has not had multiple goals in any of those games.

-- In 21 of 32 games this season, Keller has recorded a point, and six of those games included multiple points.
+- Keller has a point in 21 of 33 games this season, with multiple points in six of them.

-- Keller has an assist in 13 of 32 games this season, with multiple assists on four occasions.
+- In 13 of 33 games this season, Keller has registered an assist, and in four of those matches recorded two or more.

-- Keller's implied probability to go over his point total is 65.4% based on the odds.
+- The implied probability that Keller goes over his points prop total is 65.4%, based on the odds.

-- Keller has an implied probability of 48.8% of going over his assist prop bet, based on the odds.
+- There is an implied probability of 48.8% of Keller going over his assist prop bet, considering the moneyline odds.

 Sign up for Underdog fantasy today.